sjmikler/progress-table/docs/v3-notice.md

 It introduces:

 * Important internal changes to increase the stability.
+* Increased compatibility with some types of terminals.
 * Minor breaking changes in the API.

 ## BREAKING API CHANGES